Inverness and Richmond Railway

 The Inverness and Richmond Railway was a railway that operated on Cape Breton Island in Nova Scotia from 1901 to the 1980s.
 It is now a rail trail for snowmobiles, all-terrain vehicles, and human-powered transport called the Celtic Shores Coastal Trail.

 History

 Service from Port Hawkesbury to Inverness opened in 1901.
 The purpose of the railway was to haul coal from mines around Mabou and Inverness to a pier in Port Hastings.

 It was developed and operated by the Inverness Railway and Coal Company.
-It connected with existing stations of the Intercolonial Railway at Orangedale and Port Hawkesbury.
-Although its name refers to two adjacent Cape Breton counties, it was never extended into Richmond County.
+It connected with existing stations of the Intercolonial Railway at Port Hawkesbury.
+Although "Inverness and Richmond" refers to two adjacent Cape Breton counties, it was never extended into Richmond County.
+Expansion plans to connect to the Intercolonial at Orangedale never went beyond the survey stage.

+The railway and coal company entered bankruptcy in 1901, and William Mackenzie and Donald Mann, builders of the Canadian Northern Railway, purchased the coal mines and railway and re-organized the property.
+The railway was never formally integrated into Mackenzie and Mann's Canadian Northern, however.